trustwallet/developer/assets/pr-fee.md

 **Someone is asking for cypto payment for processing my Pull Request.
 Is this a scam?**

-Always be cautious when someone asks you for payment.
+This is a legitimate request from Trust Wallet team, but always be cautious when someone asks you for payment!
 Check that there is a description about it under Trust Wallet Developers' doucmentation (this page).
 Check that the app is under the *trustwallet* github account, or that its owner belong to the trustwallet group.
-So no, this is not a scam.

 **Why?**